hotmeshio/samples-javascript/README.md

 - `npm run docker:reset-redis:valkey` - Reset ValKey [reset and use ValKey]
 - `npm run docker:reset-redis:dragonfly` - Reset Dragonfly [reset and use Dragonfly]

->All demos will work with all DB variants except for the Pluck demo which uses the Redis `FT.SEARCH` module (unsupported in ValKey).
+>All demos will work with all DB variants except for the MeshData demo which uses the Redis `FT.SEARCH` module (unsupported in ValKey).
 The demo will still successfully execute workflows, but it will not be searchable using `FT.SEARCH` commands.

 ### JavaScript
 Run from outside the Docker container.
 - `npm run docker:demo:js:hotmesh howdy` - Run the *HotMesh* lifecycle example (JavaScript)
+- `npm run docker:demo:js:meshcall` - Run the *MeshCall* lifecycle example (JavaScript)
-- `npm run docker:demo:js:durable` - Run the *Durable* lifecycle example (JavaScript)
+- `npm run docker:demo:js:meshflow` - Run the *MeshFlow* lifecycle example (JavaScript)
-- `npm run docker:demo:js:pluck cat dog mouse` - Run the *Pluck* lifecycle example (JavaScript)
+- `npm run docker:demo:js:meshdata cat dog mouse` - Run the *MeshData* lifecycle example (JavaScript)

 ### TypeScript
 Run from outside the Docker container.
 - `npm run docker:demo:ts:hotmesh howdy` - Run the *HotMesh* lifecycle example (TypeScript)
+- `npm run docker:demo:ts:meshcall` - Run the *MeshCall* lifecycle example (TypeScript)
-- `npm run docker:demo:ts:durable` - Run the *Durable* lifecycle example (TypeScript)
+- `npm run docker:demo:ts:meshflow` - Run the *MeshFlow* lifecycle example (TypeScript)
-- `npm run docker:demo:ts:pluck cat dog mouse` - Run the *Pluck* lifecycle example (TypeScript)
+- `npm run docker:demo:ts:meshdata cat dog mouse` - Run the *MeshData* lifecycle example (TypeScript)

 ## HotMesh
 ### Distributed Orchestration
-*HotMesh* is a distributed modeling and orchestration system capable of encapsulating existing systems, such as Business Process Management (BPM) and Enterprise Application Integration (EAI).
+[HotMesh](https://hotmeshio.github.io/sdk-typescript/classes/services_hotmesh.HotMesh.html) is a distributed modeling and orchestration system capable of encapsulating existing systems, such as Business Process Management (BPM) and Enterprise Application Integration (EAI).
 The central innovation is its ability to compile its models into Distributed Executables, replacing a traditional Application Server with a network of Decentralized Message Routers.

 The following depicts the mechanics of the approach and describes what is essentially a *sequence engine*.
 Time is an event source in the system, while sequence is the final arbiter.
 This allows the system to use Redis (or a Redis clone like ValKey) like a balloon, flexibly expanding and deflating as the network adjusts to its evolving workload.